Edox86/HTB-Writeups/Iterative Virus/Iterative Virus.md

 Now, if we let the decryption happen until the end (by running the code at runtime) we see that we do not get a clear function!
 So what is the purpose of this decryption?

-💡 Simple: remember that the obfuscated function happens only when the flag is 5?
-This means that the right decrypted function is obtained only when using the 64-bit hexadecimal value dependent on the final flag.
+💡 Simple: remember that the obfuscated function is called only when the flag is 5?
+This means that the right decrypted function is obtained only when using the last 64-bit hexadecimal value (when the flag=4).
-At this point, I tried to statically decrypt those 198h bytes with the hexadecimal value of the flag = 4, but I still did not get the right deobfuscated function.
+So at this point, I tried to statically decrypt those 198h bytes with the hexadecimal value of the flag = 4, but I still did not get the right deobfuscated function.
 I then decided to go further in the analysis and saw that after the decryption routine there is this block:

 ![Screenshot](./images/16.png)

 which clearly shows that the current `flag` located 5 bytes after the entry point is updated each time the obfuscated function is decrypted.
+So the flag is also a counter.
 This tells me that to get the function obfuscated we have to decrypt it step by step using all the 64-bit hex keys from 1 to 4 (not from 0 because the author provided this file with the value 1, suggesting that the first decryption has already happened).
 I then created a simple script in python to statically decrypt it with all keys from 1 to 4: